How To Backup Jenkins Data and Configurations

 6. Now, you can take a timely snapshot of the extra disk.
 This will serve as a point-in-time backup for your Jenkins.

-For some reason, if you Jenkins server crashes or data gets corrupted, create a new disk from the existing snapshot backup and replace it in the Jenkins server.
+For some reason, if your Jenkins server crashes or data gets corrupted, create a new disk from the existing snapshot backup and replace it in the Jenkins server.
 Jenkins will have all the data from the snapshot point in time backup.

 Also, we suggest you use the Thin backup plugin in conjunction with disk snapshots.

-5 comments
+6 comments

 1. Can I take differential backup of one jenkins server and use this backup to restore in another jenkins server using ThinBackup Plugin?